crawfis/TempleRun1-NoArt/README.md

 3. Visual (or SFX) pops up only when a turn is valid similar to Whack a Mole.
 4. Quantize the distance to make it harder.
 5. Display random distances greater than the death distance for invalid turns to make it harder (visual clutter).
+6. More inputs with more choices for more teleports (turns) like up, down, northwest, ...

 ## Sound-based